Configuration wizard for REST-only applications

 $country = $data['country'] ?? null;

-A successful response informs Bitrix24 that the data has been saved.
+A successful response informs Bitrix24 that the data has been retained.
 After this, the slider closes.
-If the form.redirect parameter is set, a redirect will occur to the address specified in the parameter.
+If the form.redirect parameter is set, a redirect to the address in the parameter will be performed.

 header("HTTP/1.1 200 OK");